KittichoteKamalapirat/endobase-monorepo/README.md

 - when delete a schedule, I just need the name (could be get from endo id, and status)

 So in the database, I just need to store the endoId, toBeStatus, and timeStamp

+In the end

+- addTimeout does not work because 30 days in millisec exceeds 32 bit
+- use addCronJob instead to specify a specific date (see details in endoCron)